rayxke/kiritos-classroom/site/content/sks/spring2024/9C-english/assignment4.md

     - Appropriate visual aid in powerpoint
 - Ideas & Organization **(5 pts.)**
     - Does the presentation follow a logical order?
-    - Is your review supported by examples from the movie
     - How well do you lead the audience to your conclusion?
 - Pronunciation **(5 pts.)**
     - If it effects my understanding I will lower your grade.